sebastianvillanoy/Challenge-2/README.md

 <img src = "resources/stock_analysis_2018.png"></img>
 </br>
 <p>
 Most of the green stocks that experienced a positive growth in 2017 decreased in value in 2018.
 Among them is DQ which exhibited a 62.6% decline in value by the end of 2018.
 Considering its contrasting performance in 2017, DQ stock price behaviour is extremely volatile.
 Along with its low liquidity from its low trading volume, DQ stock can be a risky investment.
-Therefore, investors should strongly consider diversifying their portfolio of green investments to other comapanies such as ENPH and RUN.
+Therefore, investors should strongly consider diversifying their portfolio of green investments to other companies such as ENPH and RUN.
 Both of their stock prices experienced consecutive positive growth rates in 2017 and 2018.
-This suggests that investors have a sustained optimistic outlook regarding the future cash flows of these comapanies.
+This suggests that investors have a sustained optimistic outlook regarding the future cash flows of these companies.
 In addition, both of these stocks have a higher trading volume relative to the others.
 This implies that investors can easily resell these stocks in an active trading market and quickly realize any potential gains.

 ### Refactored VBA Code Used for Analysis
 <p>